mbgardner/logrex/README.md

 Logger.info "User login", name: name, login_count: login_count
 ```

-Logrex exposes macros, matching the public Logger functions, which generate the
+Logrex exposes macros, matching the Logger macros, which generate the
 keyword list passed as the metadata parameter to the Logger functions.
 Both of
-the samples below will generate the same `Logger.info/2` output as the call above.
+the examples below will generate the same `Logger.info/2` output as the example above.

 You can use the matched variables directly: